pathra/.github/profile/readme.md

 #### Logo:

-  Pathra logo in Orange |   Pathr logo in White :-------------------------: |  :-------------------------:
+  Pathra logo in Orange |   Pathra logo in White :-------------------------: |  :-------------------------:
   ![Pathra Logo in Orange](https://github.com/pathra/.github/assets/68323012/2e602fbb-f3c3-4ee1-8a29-a9b6a7670cc1) |  ![Pathr Logo in White](https://github.com/pathra/.github/assets/68323012/2e602fbb-f3c3-4ee1-8a29-a9b6a7670cc1)